Thailand in October – Rainy Season Truth + Best Tips

 4. Add Wiggle Room to Your Itinerary

-• Ferries can get delayed.
+Ferries can get delayed.
 Roads can flood.
-Tours may get moved.
+Tours may be postponed.
+Avoid tight connections and build buffer days into your schedule wherever you can.

 5. Stay Safe During Floods